ddev/ddev/docs/content/users/quickstart.md

 ssh-auth status: healthy
 ```

-## Removing projects from DDEV
+## Removing Projects

-To remove a project from DDEV’s listing you can use the destructive option (deletes database, removes item from DDEV’s list, removes hostname entry in hosts file):
+There are two ways to remove a project from DDEV’s listing.

+The first is destructive.
+It removes the project from DDEV’s list, deletes its database, and removes the hostname entry from the hosts file:

 `ddev delete <projectname>`
 or
 `ddev delete --omit-snapshot <projectname>`

+The second way only removes the project from `ddev list` without deleting anything else.

-Or if you just don't want it to show up in `ddev list` any more, use `ddev stop --unlist <projectname>` to unlist it until the next time you `ddev start` or `ddev config` the project.
+Use `ddev stop --unlist <projectname>` to unlist it until the next time you `ddev start` or `ddev config` the project.

-## Importing assets for an existing project
+## Importing Assets for An Existing Project

-An important aspect of local web development is the ability to have a precise recreation of the project you are working on locally, including up-to-date database contents and static assets such as uploaded images and files.
-DDEV provides functionality to help with importing assets to your local environment with two commands.
+An important aspect of local web development is the ability to have a precise local recreation of the project you’re working on, including up-to-date database contents and static assets like uploaded images and files.
+DDEV provides two commands to help with importing assets to your local environment.

-### Importing a database
+### Importing a Database

-The `ddev import-db` command is provided for importing the database for a project.
-Running this command will provide a prompt for you to specify the location of your database import.
-By default `ddev import-db` empties the default "db" database and then loads the provided dumpfile.
-Most people use it with command flags, like `ddev import-db --src=.tarballs/db.sql.gz` but it can also prompt for the location of the dumpfile if you just use `ddev import-db`:
+The `ddev import-db` imports the database for a project.
+Running this command will prompt you to specify the location of your database import.
+By default `ddev import-db` empties the default `db` database, then loads the provided dump file.
+Most people use it with command flags, like `ddev import-db --src=.tarballs/db.sql.gz`, but it can also prompt for the location of the dump if you only use `ddev import-db`:

 ```bash
 ddev import-db